 1 IN COMPLIANCE.
 TDS testing results for the quench water are all below 1,100 mg/liter.
 This is based on a composite sample of 5 daily samples.
-Records to indicate daily samples are being taken were presented. (#6 attached).
+Records to indicate daily samples are being taken and are below the 1,100 mg/liter limit were presented during the inspection.